-- Dry load level should not be higher than top row of holes in wash tub.
-Do not overload washer. - Do not put items on top of agitator or wrap them around it.
+- Dry load level should not be higher than the top of agitator vanes.
+Do not overload the washer. - Do not put items on top of agitator or wrap them around it.
 Load items evenly. - Combine large and small items in a load.
 Load large items first.
 Large items should not be more than half the total wash load. - When washing a single heavy item, add 1 or 2 towels to balance the load.